Understanding Regression Coefficients: Standardized vs Unstandardized

 A change of 1 standard deviation in X is associated with a change of β standard deviations of Y.

-– If there is a categorical variable in place of a numerical variable in our analysis, then its standardized coefficient cannot be interpreted as it does not make sense to change X by 1 standard deviation.
-In general, this is not a problem for our model since these coefficients are not meant to be interpreted individually but to be compared to one another in order to get a sense of the importance of each variable in the linear regression model.
+If we use a categorical variable instead of a numerical one in our analysis, we cannot interpret its standardized coefficient because changing X by 1 standard deviation does not make sense.
+Generally, this does not pose a problem for our model because we compare these coefficients to one another, rather than interpret them individually, to understand the importance of each variable in the linear regression model.

 The standardized coefficient is measured in units of standard deviation.
 A beta value of 2.25 indicates that of one standard deviation increase in the independent variable results in a 2.25 standard deviations increase in the dependent variable.